nminet/kostache/README.md

 **template** must be a valid Mustache template, otherwise **IllegalStateException** is raised.

-Alternatively the exception can be avoided with
+The exception can be avoided with
 ```kotlin
 val template = Template.load("{{invalid}") ?: Template("fallback")
 val result = template.render(KClassContext(null))